 Looking for a sofa for your home in Singapore?
 Choosing the right one will depend largely on style, space, budget, and who will be using it.
 Browse our latest styles and newest arrivals to furnish your home.

-There are plenty of sofa and couch styles available.
+There are plenty of styles available.
 In fact, there are over twenty standard sofa styles to choose from.
 When selecting a style, you will need to consider the various design features available.
-Specifically, you should look into the sofa back height, the curvature of the arm, comfort vs design, size, material and functionality.
+Specifically, you should look into the back height, the curvature of the arm, comfort vs design, size, material and functionality.

 The most traditional is the 3 seater sofa where the slightly curved arm is lower than the high back.
 In larger spaces 3 seaters are usually used in combination with a 2 seater sofa, which is also called a loveseat.
 The slightly higher back and plush cushions provide ample comfort.